 The streets and squares are named after the British royalty.
 George Street — 20 feet wider than the others (so a four-horse carriage could make a U-turn) — was the main drag.
 Between Queen and Princes Street, Thistle and Rose streets were named for the emblems of the two supposedly happily paired nations.

-While the Georgian city celebrated the union of Scotland and England, "devolution" — more autonomy for Scotland — is the new direction.
+While the Georgian city celebrated the union of Scotland and England, "devolution" — that’s more autonomy for Scotland — is the new direction.
 For several centuries, Scotland was ruled from London.
 Parliament had not met here since 1707.
 Recently the Scots voted to bring their parliament home and London didn't object.
 In the year 2000, Edinburgh resumed its position as home of Scotland's Parliament.

 Scotland's strikingly modern Parliament Building opened in 2004.
 The Catalan architect Enric Miralles mixed bold windows, wild angles, and organic themes into a startling complex that would, as he envisioned, "surge from out of the rock and into the city."